 This morning we left our hotel in Oxford and drove to Bristol.
-Bristol is a port city and at the time of John Wesley the second largest city in England after […]
+Bristol is a port city and at the time of John Wesley the second […]

 This morning we made the short walk to Oxford University.
 Oxford is a collection of several colleges including Christ Church College.
-Christ Church is one of the many colleges of Oxford.
-Famous people […]
+Christ Church is one of the […]

 We left our beautiful hotel in Leeds, England and made our way to Epworth.
-We went to the Rectory where a young John Wesley lived with his parents and brothers and […]
+We went to the Rectory where a young John Wesley lived with […]

 Today we had a great breakfast in our hotel restaurant.
-I tried black pudding (sometimes called “blood pudding”) for the first time ever and I have to say, it wasn’t bad.
-I […]
+I tried black pudding (sometimes called “blood pudding”) for the first time ever and I have […]

 We encountered intermittent rain, but its always seemed to stop whenever we got off the bus for photo opportunities!
 We went to Checkpoint Charlie, one of the checkpoints that provided passage between the former East and West Germany.
 Our bus parked on the former Russian side and we walked over to see what used to be the American side.

 After breakfast we headed out for Wittenberg.
 Our first stop was Lutherhaus.
 It had formerly been a university with 20 students when Martin Luther arrived, when he left there were over 2000.
 We saw the converted living quarters of Luther and his wife Katherina.